SuperOfficeDocs/superoffice-docs/docs/en/diary/learn/create-follow-up.md

 ### <a id="fields"></a>How to enter information

 > [!NOTE]
 > Many fields have a list of predefined values you can choose from.
-Click the arrow ![icon][img4] to expand the list.
+Click <i class="ph ph-caret-down" aria-label="Chevron"></i> to expand the list.
 Then select a value for that field.
 Alternatively, start typing in the field to search for a specific value, such as a company name.

 If your SuperOffice has [time zones][9] turned on, you can select which time zone the follow-up will be created in.
 The time zones are displayed by country, and you can search both by country and city directly in the time zone field.